plasmicapp/plasmic/README.md

 ## License

-`studio/` is licensed under the AGPL.
+`app/` is licensed under the AGPL--see LICENSE.app.md.

-All other content is licensed under the MIT license.
+All other content is licensed under the MIT license--see LICENSE.md.

 ## Contributors ❤️